 Since members of loyalty programs spend 18% more than other customers, loyalty programs can be a great strategy to drive sales.
 But beyond that, it also helps the store deliver personalized services to customers.

 Consumers are starting to see loyalty programs as a strong indicator of trustworthiness, and retailers that maximize the strategy will be able to build and grow lasting relationships with customers.
 It is beyond offering discounts to customers.
-It entails making customers feel special while providing them value.
+It entails making customers feel special while providing them with value.

 Loyalty Programs for Access to Big Data